 Another good thing about “It’s Still In Stock – But Not For Long” is that it generates curiosity.

-It mentions neither actual product nor the deadline, so it can spark some interest to open the email and check what’s in there and how long the cart will be available.
+It mentions neither the actual product nor the deadline, so it can spark some interest to open the email and check what’s in there and how long the cart will be available.

 Also, this subject line introduces a mild sense of urgency without being too pushy.